Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 WebDAV paths are supported (https only): `'https://server.domain/SignatureSite/SignatureTemplates'` or `'\\server.domain@SSL\SignatureSite\SignatureTemplates'`

-The currently logged-on user needs at least read access to the path.
+The currently logged on user needs at least read access to the path.

 Default value: `'.\templates\Signatures DOCX'`
 ## 2.2.
 ReplacementVariableConfigFile